 Sunny – Shetland

 Shetland’s glorious landscapes are awesome at the best of times, but on a sunny day the views really will take your breath away.
 Enjoy a walk in the sunshine out to the majestic cliffs and see if you can spot whales off-shore.
-In 2019, Shetland was voted as one of the Top 10 Destinations in Europe by Lonely Planet – if that isn’t a reason to visit, I don’t know what is!
+In 2019, Shetland was voted as one of the Top 10 Destinations in Europe by Lonely Planet and it’s easy to see why.

 Rainy – The Shetland Museum & Archive